Jin (Korean state): Language

+Archaeology

-Archaeologically, Jin is commonly identified with the Korean bronze dagger culture, which succeeded the Liaoning bronze dagger culture in the late first millennium BCE.
+Archaeologically, Jin is commonly identified with the Korean bronze dagger culture, which succeeded the Liaoning bronze dagger culture in the late first millennium BC.
 The most abundant finds from this culture have been in southwestern Korea's Chungcheong and Jeolla regions.
-This suggests that Jin was based in the same area, which roughly coincides with the fragmentary historical evidence.

 Artifacts of the culture also show some similarities to the Yayoi people of Kyūshū, Japan.

+Archaeologically, the northern part of the Korean Peninsula is divided into "Violin-shaped daggers" (비파형동검, 琵琶形銅劍) and the southern part into “Slender daggers” (세형동검, 細形銅剣), but all of them are understood by modern scholars as data proving the southward movement of the Gojoseon.
+This is because it is a natural historical common sense for the civilized northerners of the Chinese continent to deliver to the southerners of the Korean Peninsula.

+Both "Violin-shaped daggers" and “Slender daggers” have been classified as Liaoning bronze dagger culture from a long time ago to today.

+Jihouming (㠱侯名) bronze artwork was excavated in Lower Xiajiadian culture.
+This shows that the narrative of Gija Joseon (箕子朝鮮) in the literature is true. especially, Gija Joseon narrative was occurred in the northern Hebei Province.

+Hypothesis that Gojoseon was a society with a ‘bury alive with the dead culture’ was claimed by N.Korean academia.
+However, the S.Korean academic community opposes the ‘bury alive with the dead culture’ theory, and the S.Korean academic community claims it as a "cemeteries of generational communities or blood ties."
+However, it is pointed that there is a contradictory description occurring in the study of social differentiation in Bronze Age, in the S.Korean academic community.

+Contrary to the claim that the displaced people of Gojoseon founded Silla, few northern relics have been identified in the southern part of the peninsula.
+On the other hand, in the northeastern Jin area, the "Jung-do archeological culture," which is determined as a Ye-type culture, is being discovered.

 Legacy

 Jin was succeeded by the Samhan: Mahan, Jinhan and Byeonhan.
 Chinese historical text, Records of the Three Kingdoms says that Jinhan is the successor of the Jin state, while the Book of the Later Han writes that Mahan, Jinhan and Byeonhan were all part of the former Jin state as well as 78 other tribes.

 The name of Jin continued to be used in the name of the Jinhan confederacy and in the name "Byeonjin," an alternate term for Byeonhan.
 In addition, for some time the leader of Mahan continued to call himself the "Jin king," asserting nominal overlordship over all of the Samhan tribes.